beesperester/python-scriptable-houdini/README.md

 * **Python** - Use python to describe your setup steps

 ## Example Usecase
+**Beware:** This is currently mostly a writeup on how I want it to work, not a reflection on how it works at the moment.

 ### Turntable
 You have a houdini file containing a turntable setup where you load a geometry file from an external path and render a sequence to disk.
 Now you have multiple assets that you want to create turntables of.
 With pydini this could be done like this: